jasonjson/jasonjson.github.io/_posts/2017-01-07-deep-learning-notes.markdown

 ## Preventing Overfitting in Deep Neural Networks
 * One method of combatting overfitting is called *regularization*.
 Regularization modifies the objective function that we minimize by adding additional terms that penalize large weights.
-* The most common type of regularization is *L2 regularization*.
+    1. The most common type of regularization is *L2 regularization*.
 It can be implemented by augmenting the error function with the squared magnitude of all weights in the neural network.
+    2. Another common type of regularization is *L1 regularization*.
+Neurons with L1 regularization end up using only a small subset of their most important inputs and become quite resistant to noise in the inputs.
+L1 regularization is very useful when you want to understand exactly which features are contributing to a decision.
+    3. *Max norm constraints* have a similar goal of attempting to restrict  from becoming too large, but they do this more directly.
+Max norm constraints enforce an absolute upper bound on the magnitude of the incoming weight vector for every neuron and use projected gradient descent to enforce the constraint.
+    4. *Dropout* is a very different kind of method for preventing overfitting that can often be used in lieu of other techniques.
+While training, dropout is implemented by only keeping a neuron active with some probability  (a hyperparameter), or setting it to zero otherwise.
+Intuitively, this forces the network to be accurate even in the absence of certain information.